lovodllt/rm_bringup/README.md

 - Double click to run it.

+### create_crontab_schedule.sh
+- Use ./create_crontab_schedule.sh to run it,then it will write a file into crontab,which could be used to make an ecat watchdog files

+#### ecat_watchdog.sh
+- Use ./create_crontab_schedule.sh to write into crontab, it will automatically check and restart ecat

 ## Bugs & Feature Requests

 Please report bugs and request features using the [Issue Tracker](https://github.com/gdut-dynamic-x/rm_template/issues)